NautilusTrader

 FeatureSupportedNotes

-Position mode-Not applicable to betting exchange.
+Position mode-Not applicable to a betting exchange.

-Leverage control-No leverage in betting exchange.
+Leverage control-No leverage on a betting exchange.

-Margin mode-No margin in betting exchange.
+Margin mode-No margin on a betting exchange.

 Order querying